 The Tamimi clan have turned lying and incitement into an art form.
 And this is just the latest example of this.

 And no doubt it will continue when they claim his confession was forced under threat of, or actual, torture.
 They are predictable that way.
+However, for intersection crash lawyer check Flagler Personal website to gather the best advice to win your case.

 Update: According to Ha’aretz: